"What's autism-friendly is human-friendly. Humans are a diverse bunch of beings." C. Faherty

 This page is an introduction to Catherine Faherty's website.
 Scroll down, below the book and new workshop announcements, for more details about what can be found on this website.
 To communicate with Catherine Faherty, write firstname.lastname@example.org.

-ANNOUNCING A NEW TRAINING about talking with children about difficult-to-talk-about subjects:
+ANNOUNCING A NEW TRAINING on talking with children about difficult-to-talk-about subjects:

 For Teachers, Administrators, Psychologists, Therapists, School Counselors, Hospice Staff, Parents, CLICK HERE.